 Line and page numbering.
 All lines and pages should be numbered (this greatly simplifies the reviewers´ task of conveying specific comments to the author via the editor).

 Title.
 The title should succinctly capture the manuscript´s main message.

 Authors and addresses.
 The full names (first and last) of all authors should be given, along with their complete Institute addresses.
 Corresponding (contact) author should be indicated by ´*´; the email address of the corresponding author must be included.
 The addresses listed should be the institution(s) where the work was conducted; if this is different from the present address, please record the present address in a footnote.

 Environmental Context.
 This is a three-sentence paragraph of 40 to 70 words written for interested non-experts, such as journalists, teachers, government workers, etc. The text should be free from scientific jargon, and written at the level of an article in a good newspaper.
 Your first sentence should engage the reader, convincing them that this is an important area.
 The second sentence should introduce the problem addressed in the paper, and state your main discovery.
 The final sentence should describe how the results fit into the bigger picture.
-An environmental context is not required for Rapid Communications or for Perspective articles.

 Abstract.
 The Abstract should be concise (<250 words) and clearly convey the main outcomes from the paper.
 Authors should bear in mind that many more readers will see the abstract than will read the whole paper, and hence it is an extremely important part of the paper.
 The abstract should give a brief rationale for the work, outline the results, and convey the paper´s main points and any conclusions.
 It should end with a sentence that puts the main finding into general context so it is clear how the results described in the paper have moved the field forwards.